-- Bittereinder have done colabs with Jack Parow, Tumi Molekane, Richard Brokensha (of Isochronous fame), Tim Beumers (from the Netherlands), Shane Durant (from Desmond and the Tutus) and Inge Beeckman (of LARK fame).
+3. They’ve done colabs with Jack Parow, Chris Chameleon, Tumi Molekane, Richard Brokensha (of Isochronous fame), Tim Beumers (from the Netherlands), Shane Durant (from Desmond and the Tutus) and Inge Beeckman (of LARK fame).

-- Some Pretorians had their hands in the air when Bittereinder referred to Pretoria as “Kerkorrel se Snor City” in their song “Tale of 3 Cities”.
-The Snor City term was first coined by Afrikaans artist Bernoldus Niemand.
+4. Some Pretorians had their hands in the air when they referred to Pretoria as “Kerkorrel se Snor City” in their song “Tale of 3 Cities”.
+The Snor City term was first coined by Afrikaans artist Bernoldus Niemand (aka James Phillips).
 Subsequently Bittereinder have been correcting this bit during their live shows.

-- To my knowledge the full version of their song “A Tale of 3 Cities” has only been performed twice with all the artists that sing the song on the album present on stage with Bittereinder.
+6. To my knowledge, the full version of their song “A Tale of 3 Cities” has only been performed live twice with all the artists that sing the song on the album.

-- Bittereinder performed at the Lowlands festival in the Netherlands last year.
+7. Bittereinder performed at the Lowlands festival in the Netherlands in 2011.
 More than 80,000 people attended the festival.
 They attracted a huge crowd in a tent.

 For those of you who are still in the dark, check out the video below featuring Bittereinder on MK Studio 1 featuring a performance of their song “Almanak”: